Archailign/praxibility-ebl/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to info@praxibility.com.
+Please report unacceptable behaviour to info@praxibility.com.

 ## How Can I Contribute?